wigging/chemics/docs/index.rst

     # molfrac        0.5       0.5
     # massfrac  0.613275  0.386725

-More examples are available in the `chemics-examples`_ repository.
+See the `examples <https://github.com/wigging/chemics>`_ directory in the GitHub repository for more examples.

 Documentation
 -------------